troycomi/snakemake-training/1_basic/README.md

 for generating outputs.
 Alternatively, targets may be specified directly as command line arguments.
 Snakemake has [several options](https://snakemake.readthedocs.io/en/stable/executing/cli.html#all-options) but I most commonly use the following:
-- n: perform a dry run, listing which rules are needed to create the target without actually executing them.
+- `n`: perform a dry run, listing which rules are needed to create the target without actually executing them.
 Useful for checking syntax and the expected number of rules are found and executed.
-- q: quiet mode.
+- `q`: quiet mode.
 Suppress most output of snakemake except for the rule counts.
   I almost always run `snakemake -nq` prior to starting a run!
-- r: state the reason for running a rule.
+- `r`: state the reason for running a rule.
 Useful for when *more* rules are scheduled to run than you expect.
 If a rule has several inputs, will tell you which ones have updated and are causing a rule to 'rerun'.
-- p: list prompt.
+- `p`: list prompt.
 Show the shell command that would run for each rule.
 Handy for debugging or checking workflows, but quickly gets too verbose for complex rules.
-- use-singularity/use-conda.
-If you specify a conda environment or singularity container for a rule, you have to run snakemake with the respective option for snakemake to actually use them.
+- `use-singularity/use-conda`:  If you specify a conda environment or singularity container for a rule, you have to run snakemake with the respective option for snakemake to actually use them.
-- snakefile: specify the path to the snakefile
+- `snakefile`: specify the path to the snakefile
-- j, cores, jobs: the number of cores to use (locally) or jobs to run at once (on a cluster)
+- `j`, `cores`, `jobs`: the number of cores to use (locally) or jobs to run at once (on a cluster)
-- cluster: specify command for cluster submission.
+- `cluster`: specify command for cluster submission.
 See part 4 for details.
-- configfile: specify additional config files
+- `configfile`: specify additional config files
-- directory, d: specify the base, working directory
+- `directory`, `d`: specify the base, working directory

 There are clearly several options that will make your snakemake command quite long!
 To better distribute and reproduce your runs, we will use profiles